enteraname74/SoulSearching/README.md

 ### II.
 Music related functionnalities:

 - Listen all the songs on your device
 - See **lyrics** of songs
 - Multiple **playing modes**
 - Modify songs, albums and artists on app and on the **device**
 - Create and manage **playlists**

-- Add an album, artist, playlist or even a song in a **quick access**
+- Add an album, artist, playlist or even a song in **quick access**

-- Smart system for managing albums and musics without covers
+- Smart system for managing albums and songs without covers
 - Manage current played music list
 - Current played music list and current played music are saved when closing the app
 - Search throughout all your elements
 - See songs by **added month** or **folders**
 - A **music notification** and an **audio manager** are used to improve the user's experience
+- See statistics about your most listened songs, artists...

 <div align="center">
     <img title="" src="screenshots/modify_album.png" alt="" data-align="center" width="270">